hypered/curiosity/content/documentation/why.md

-Curiosity can interpret [test](/documentation/tests) [scenarios](/documentation/scenarios) (that use the commands of the `cty` CLI shown above) and renderd them as the following table:
+Curiosity can interpret [test](/documentation/tests) [scenarios](/documentation/scenarios) (that use the commands of the `cty` CLI shown above) and render them as the following table:

 <!--# include virtual="/partials/scenarios/user-signup" -->

-We can view the command being run (preceded by its line number withing the scenario), the CLI output, but we can also follow links in the columns on the right where we can see the internal state evolve across the scenario.
+We can view the command being run (preceded by its line number within the scenario), and the CLI output, but we can also follow links in the columns on the right where we can see the internal state evolve across the scenario.

 ## Screens